 - VCS Control room: VECS 110, 360-546-9033, email@example.com

 - NEW - Request a videoconference meeting using 25Live.
 See the related Knowledgebase article for instructions.

 - Tips for students taking classes via videoconference

-Accessible Technology: Helps ensure that the University’s technology-based teaching, learning and research tools and resources are accessible to and usable by all students, faculty and staff, including those with a wide range of abilities and disabilities.
+Accessible Technology: Helps ensure that the university’s technology-based teaching, learning and research tools and resources are accessible to and usable by all students, faculty and staff, including those with a wide range of abilities and disabilities.
 Also collaborates on national and international projects that promote the use of accessible technology.
 Learn more about accessibility initiatives at WSU Vancouver by viewing the Accessibility Council's page.
-For more information about accomodations, visit the Access Center.
+For more information about accommodations, visit the Access Center.